jakemcc/jakemccrary.com/source/blog/2025-02-17-a-couple-tiny-elisp-functions-for-improving-living-in-emacs.markdown

 Could those functions be written better?
 I don't know, maybe.
-I had to read the documentation these functions wouldn't exist because the return on investment of the time spent reading that documention just isn't there for me.
+If I had to read the documentation and write these entirely on my down, these functions wouldn't exist because the return on investment just wouldn't be there.
-These functions only exist because the time to generate them[^1] is so small that it becomes worth it.
+These only exist because the time to generate them[^1] is so small that it becomes worth it.
 AI tools drastically lower the bar for making small routine operations more efficient.

 [![xkcd: Is It Worth The Time?](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)](https://xkcd.com/1205)